 Trayectos is an open curriculum for beginning second language learners of Spanish.
 This is the beta version of a two-volume program developed by Dr. Gabriela Zapata and a team of graduate and undergraduate students at Texas A&M University, and supported by COERLL at UT-Austin.
+The contents of this website were developed under grants P229A180003 from the U.S. Department of Education.

 What makes Trayectos different?